 The Station Area Design District is divided into four urban design subdistricts.
-While the design of public and private development will be guided in a manner that creates a cohesive identity for the Station Area, each subdistrict will evolve into its own unique identity, described in more detail below.
+While the design of public and private development will be guided in a manner that creates a cohesive identity for the Station Area, each subdistrict will evolve into its own unique neighborhood character and identity, described in more detail below.
+The Station Area Design Guidelines will provide-detailed guidelines for development and will be used by the Design Review Board to evaluate proposed development as part of the Design Review Process.